Ways to Maintain Normal Blood Pressure

 Nicotine narrows your blood vessels hence, increases BP.

 Therefore, even reducing smoking will not be as beneficial as quitting it.

-Not only will you maintain normal blood pressure, but you will also avoid cardiac and lung diseases.
+Not only will you maintain normal blood pressure, but you will also avoid cardiovascular diseases and lung diseases in the long term.

 Sodium helps to increase your BP.
 Hence, use sodium in a very moderate amount.